-Sandy Eisenberg Sasso is rabbi of Congregation Beth-El Zedeck in Indianapolis, where she has served since 1977.
-She was the second woman to become a rabbi and was ordained from the Reconstructionist Rabbinical College in 1974.
+Sandy Eisenberg Sasso is Rabbi Emerita of Congregation Beth-El Zedeck in Indianapolis where she served from 1977 to 2013.
+She was the second woman ever to become a rabbi and was ordained by the Reconstructionist Rabbinical College in 1974.
 She currently serves as the director of the Religion, Spirituality, and the Arts Initiative at the IUPUI Arts and Humanities Institute.